-Kang Ryang Uk used to recall the unforgettable days of the war when they had a pleasant time, free from any worries, at simple new year parties in the presence of Kim II Sung.
+Kang Ryang Uk used to recall the unforgettable days of the war when they had a pleasant time, free from any worries, at simple New Year parties in the presence of Kim Il Sung.

-In 1952 and 1953, Kim Il Sung arranged new year parties for officials of the Presidium of the SPA and members of Presidium of the Democratic Front for the Reunification of Korea, and extended congratulations to the participants, service personnel of the Korean People's Army and all the Korean people.
+In 1952 and 1953, Kim II Sung arranged New Year parties for officials of the Presidium of the SPA and extended congratulations to the participants, service personnel of the Korean People's Army and all the Korean people.